 e) elect the Officers of ICL in accordance with the Bylaws;

-f) terminate the status of any Member, Associate or Supporter of ICL which has failed to fulfill any of its obligations or when the association is no longer considered appropriate, in accordance with the Bylaws
+f) terminate the status of any Member, Supporter of ICL which has failed to fulfill any of its obligations or when the association is no longer considered appropriate, in accordance with the Bylaws

 g) change the Statutes and Bylaws;